preternatural-workshop/2024-12-10-function-calling/README.md

 # Book a Restaurant via Chat w/ Function Calling

-RestaurantBookingChat is a demonstration of working with function calling in LLMs.
+RestaurantBookingChat is a demonstration of using function calling in LLMs to implement a natural language interface to your app's actions.
 The app simulates a restaurant booking assistant that can manage multiple reservations through natural conversation.
 <br/><br/>
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/PreternaturalAI/AI/blob/main/LICENSE)